panodata/tikray/docs/index.md

 ## Example Gallery

-In order to learn how to use Loko, please explore the hands-on example gallery.
+In order to learn how to use Tikray, please explore the hands-on example gallery.
 ```{toctree}
 :maxdepth: 2